-I am the principal statistician of the METRC consortium, which is funded by the Department of Defense to conduct multi-center clinical research relevant to the treatment and outcomes of orthopaedic trauma sustained in the military.
+I am senior statistician of the METRC consortium, which is funded by the Department of Defense to conduct multi-center clinical research relevant to the treatment and outcomes of orthopaedic trauma sustained in the military.
 I have also served as the lead statistician on a number of large evaluation studies including the National Study of the Costs and Outcomes of Trauma (NSCOT), Guided Care for Chronically Ill Older Adults and Healthy Steps for Young Children.
 Click on the collaborations link above for more detail.

 I was born and raised in Brooklyn, New York, although I have retained little of the classic accent.
 I am married to Julie Alpher Scharfstein, who was a classmate of mine at Harvard.
 We have three children: Kayla, Ava, and Nadia.